JoachimFavre/PathTracer/README.md

 # PathTracer
+## Introduction
-A C++ renderer using the Path Tracing algorithm made through 2020 in the context of my *Travail de Maturité*.
+This is a C++ renderer using the Path Tracing algorithm made through 2020 in the context of my *Travail de Maturité*.
+You can find the code documentation on [GitHub Pages](https://joachimfavre.github.io/PathTracerDocumentation/).
+The code for the documentation can be found on [another repository](https://github.com/JoachimFavre/PathTracerDocumentation).

 ## Dependencies
 ### FBX SDK version 2020.1 by Autodesk